 The exposure to liquidity risk primarily relates to the risk of failure to meet the Company's obligations when they become due, which could happen if current assets are not enough to cover the amount of short-term liabilities.
 The Company has been dependent on its shareholders to fund its operations.
 The Company's ability to continue as a going concern is dependent on its ability to raise financing to enable it to complete its product development and clinical trials.
 Management has determined that there is not substantial doubt about the Company's ability to continue as a going concern for one year from the latest balance sheet date.

-As of December 31, 2020 and December 31, 2019, our available liquidity, comprised of cash and cash equivalents, was \$5.8 million and \$9.6 million, respectively and our total equity was \$7.0 million and \$9.4 million, respectively.
+As of December 31, 2021 and December 31, 2020, our available liquidity, comprised of cash and cash equivalents, was \$32.2 million and \$5.8 million, respectively and our total equity was \$32.4 million and \$7.0 million, respectively.

-On February 9, 2021, we completed our initial public offering through which we issued and sold 3,000,000 ADSs, each of which represents one ordinary share, at a price to the public of \$10.00 per ADS.
-We received aggregate net proceeds of \$25.4 million from the initial public offering, after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+On February 5, 2021, the Company completed our initial public offering through which we issued and sold 3,000,000 ADSs, each of which represents one ordinary share, at a price to the public of \$10.00 per ADS.
+We received aggregate net proceeds of \$25.3 million from the initial public offering, after deducting the underwriting discounts and commissions and offering expenses payable by us.
 Upon the completion of the initial public offering, our registered, issued, and outstanding share capital was nominal DKK 19,198,668 divided into 19,198,668 ordinary shares of DKK 1 each.
-We expect that the net proceeds from our initial public offering and our existing cash and cash equivalents will be sufficient to fund our operating expenses and capital expenditure requirements through at least 12 months subsequent to our initial public offering.